mitranim/xhttp/readme.md

 xhttp.errInterceptors  -- applied to each failure response
 ```

-Request interceptors are called with `(data)`, where `data` is the data supplied in your options object.

-Success and error interceptors are called with `(data, xhr)`, where `data` is the parsed body of the server response, and `xhr` is the native XMLHttpRequest object.
+All interceptors are called with `(data, xhr)`, where `data` is the data supplied in your options object (for request interceptors) or the parsed body of the server response (for response and error interceptors), and `xhr` is the native XMLHttpRequest object.
 When an interceptor returns a non-undefined value, it replaces the data.
 This allows to use interceptors as transformers.

 Interceptors are applied in the same order as you add them.